Expert Advice - Competitive Prices - Dependable Quality

 Colonial Revival: 1920-1950

-Chippendale Drawer Pulls originally used in the 18th century, becoming popular again during the Colonial Revival period
+Chippendale Drawer Pulls originally used in the 18th century

 The Colonial Revival period was inspired by popular newfound patriotism, early 1900 publications, displaying pictures of 18th century furniture and museums implementing Colonial interiors within their displays.
 Large segments of the population were being introduced to vignettes of early America.
 This revival furniture was similar to period designs, however the overall scale was often smaller and was mass produced to be affordable to the larger population.
 Favorite 18th century drawer pulls were reproduced matching original Colonial furniture handles.